jstraumann/panoptikum/README.md

 8. Run `python collect.py`.
 9. Test app locally:

-    Create the virtualenv and install the requirements as described above
+    Create the virtualenv and install the requirements as described above.
+New images probably don't show up because they are not uploaded yet.

 10. Upload new images and thumbnails: